AlexBubb/MENACEtictactoe/README.md

 # MENACEtictactoe
 A digital recreation of MENACE

-A full explination of the Machine Algorithm implemented:
-Please watch this video by Vsause that will better explain the theroritical algorithim with an exelent physical example: https://youtu.be/sw7UAZNgGg8?si=x7EAdTBSKi88Hiiz
+A full explination of the Machine Algorithm implemented:\n Please watch this video by Vsause that will better explain the theroritical algorithim with an exelent physical example: https://youtu.be/sw7UAZNgGg8?si=x7EAdTBSKi88Hiiz
 There are three parts to my program:
 Creating the boxes (search function)